-CESIE will contribute actively to the implementation of all WPs bringing in its experience in conducting transdisciplinary research, territorial and socio – economic development analysis; establishing and managing collaborative innovation processes based on the involvement of a plurality of actors; designing training programmes and tool for entrepreneurship in rural areas.
+CESIE contributes actively to the implementation of all WPs bringing its experience in conducting transdisciplinary research, territorial and socio – economic development analysis; establishing and managing collaborative innovation processes based on the involvement of a plurality of actors; designing training programmes and tool for entrepreneurship in rural areas.

 Chambre d’Agriculture Régionale Pays de la Loire (CAPdL) – France

 Its role is to represent farmers to public authorities and to provide services to farmers and other rural stakeholders.
 These services include technical advice, training, coordinating groups of farmers, experimentation and demonstration, producing technical and economic references.CRA Pays de la Loire is involved in the following main issues : livestock and plants productions, spatial planning, circular economy, environment.

 CRA Pays de la Loire counts with the collaboration of the Chambre Régionale d’Agriculture de Bretagne, as third party, and together they are involved in: